vechain/thorify/docs/api.md

 + `recipient` - `String`: Address that receives tokens
 + `amount` - `String`: Amount of vet in `wei`

-## Send raw transaction
+### Send signed transaction

-Send a raw transaction to the network.
+Send a signed transaction to the network.

 ``` javascript
 eth.sendSignedTransaction(signedTransaction).then(result => {